From carbon management strategies to implementation: Modeling and physical simulation of CO2 pipeline infrastructure -- a case study for Germany: Method and data

 \subsection{Overview of the method}

 Our method combines the broad perspective and long-term vision of energy system modeling with the detailed technical infrastructure planning.
 From energy system scenarios for a future climate neutral industry we derive specific CO$_2$ infrastructure needs and use the pipeline planning tool MYNTS to calculate system parameters like the diameter of pipelines and the need for pumps and compressors.
 The results of this physical CO$_2$ flow simulation allow to assess the technical feasibility based on parameters such as velocity or pressure.
 A major challenge in using such a detailed planning tool for a very long-term perspective is the definition of input data, most specifically the future CO$_2$ quantities at very high spatial resolution.
 In addition, the specific planning of pipelines requires developing a general topology of an overall pipeline infrastructure system that combines the individual sources and sinks of CO$_2$.
 This draft topology can be used as a starting point for the technical planning of the pipeline system with the software MYNTS.
+This method can be applied generally as long as the described data is available in sufficient resolution.
+In this paper, we will apply this methodology to a German case study, the details of which are described below.
 In the following, we describe the four steps of our method: \begin{enumerate} \item \textbf{Scenario definition:} Sets the broad frame and defines the system boundary.
 The scenario describes a possible future coherent CO$_2$-neutral energy system in Germany and defines components of the CO$_2$ system. \item \textbf{Calculation of spatial CO$_2$ balance:} CO$_2$ emissions from main sources and sinks and allocation to individual industrial sites. \item \textbf{Development of a CO$_2$ pipeline topology:} Connection of individual points to a German-wide pipeline system aiming at least distances and following existing gas pipeline corridors. \item \textbf{Physical simulation:} Describes the algorithm for the physical CO$_2$ flow modeling and the design of the specific system components (e.g. pipeline diameters). \end{enumerate}